You can use iNMR and iNMR reader to work on your Mac with all kinds of NMR spectra coming from a

-multitude of spectrometers and scanners, ranging from 1 to 3 dimensions. iNMR can read foreign spectra directly, it does not translate them into another format.
+You can use iNMR and iNMR reader to work on your Mac with all kinds of NMR spectra coming from a multitude of spectrometers and scanners, ranging from 1 to 3 dimensions. iNMR can read foreign spectra directly, it does not translate them into another format.
 Every time you reopen a spectrum, iNMR interprets the native data and applies the necessary processing, on the fly.
-This is almost instantaneous, thanks to the outstanding speed of both the program and the libraries that come with Mac OS.
+This is almost instantaneous.

 The integrity of the original files is always preserved, they are never modified.
-The work you perform on the Mac, such as the integration limits and your personal notes, is saved into separate files with the .inmr extension (unless you are using iNMR reader which can only create PDF files).
+The work you perform with iNMR, such as the integration limits and your personal notes, is saved into separate files with the .inmr extension (unless you are using iNMR reader which can only create PDF files).
 The .inmr files never include the data points.
 Thus, if you delete these .inmr files, you will still be able to read the original data.
 But remember not to delete the original files- the .inmr files are useless without the original data files.
 Beware, don’t make this mistake!

-With iNMR (and with iNMR reader with a few limitations) you can:
+With iNMR you can:

 Insert a chemical formula and other information into your spectra.